mluggy/techmap/README.md

 git push origin add-company
 ```

-7. **Create a pull request** on Github.
+7. **Create a pull request**

 ### Method 2: Submit an Issue

-You can also request an addition, update, or deletion through the repository's [Issues page.](https://github.com/mluggy/techmap/issues) Enter as many details as possible, and someone will pick it up for you, hopefully.
+You can also request an addition, update, or deletion through the repository's [Issues page.](https://github.com/mluggy/techmap/issues) Enter as many details as possible, and someone will pick it up for you, eventually.

-### Method 3: Express (Paid) Listing
+### Method 3: Donate

 If you would like your listing to be added or updated promptly, I offer an express (paid) option for your convenience. <a href="https://mrng.to/0UqeX19y8t" target="_blank">After a small contribution,</a> I will personally reach out to you via email to confirm the details.